Emma, the Funeral Director at Walderslade

 A new member of staff.

 We have recently been joined by the very lovely and helpful Karan.
 She is another like Emma, very keen to help with any requirement you may have.
-Typically you will find her covering for Emma while she is out of the office on a funeral service, or maybe at Strood doing the same for Colin.
-As I say, a very helpful addition to the staff team.
+Following a long period of training and observing, (because you lean a lot from just watching sometimes) Karan is now the Funeral Director at the Bearsted office.
 A bit of a tidy person, so don’t mess with the pens!
+Or better still please do…….

 Hurrah!
 New vehicles at last.